joonhocho/react-native-google-sign-in/README.md

 ### Manually download and install Google SignIn SDK (Without CocoaPods)
 - At the time of writing, `Google Sign-In SDK 4.1.0` is the latest.
-- Follow Google's official instructions for [iOS](https://developers.google.com/identity/sign-in/ios/start-integrating).
-Make sure to [install Google SDK *WITHOUT* CocoaPods](https://developers.google.com/identity/sign-in/ios/sdk/).
+- Follow Google's official instructions, [Install Google SDK *WITHOUT* CocoaPods](https://developers.google.com/identity/sign-in/ios/sdk/).
 I could not get it working with CocoaPods.
 - It's important to follow every instruction!
 - Make sure to properly add the following frameworks according to the Google's instructions:
   - GoogleSignIn.bundle